AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 >[!NOTE]
 >
->To create a project, your account must be a member of the `project-administrators` group.
+>To create a project, your account must be a member of the `projects-administrators` group.

 When you manually create a translation project, you must provide values for the following translation-related properties in addition to the [basic properties](/help/sites-authoring/touch-ui-managing-projects.md#creating-a-project):